-- the UE receives a Configured NSSAI without any NSAG information in this PLMN.
+- the UE receives a Configured NSSAI without any NSAG information in this PLMN or SNPN.

-The UE shall store the currently valid NSAG information received in the registered PLMN when registered in this PLMN and:
+The UE shall store the currently valid NSAG information received in the registered PLMN or SNPN when registered in this PLMN or SNPN and:

-- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs.
+- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs, or the SNPN.

-- Only the RPLMN can provide NSAG information to the UE.
+- Only the RPLMN or the SNPN can provide NSAG information to the UE.